 - Water Resistance: Some models, like the Pulse Series 2, are water-resistant but not fully waterproof, limiting how they can be cleaned or used in the shower.

-Ultimately, Colgate electric toothbrushes represent a strong contender in the market, particularly for those seeking a smart, effective, and budget-friendly upgrade to their oral hygiene routine.
+Colgate electric toothbrushes represent a strong contender in the market, particularly for those seeking a smart, effective, and budget-friendly upgrade to their oral hygiene routine.

 Mastering Your Colgate Electric Toothbrush: Tips for Optimal Oral Health